 Words have power.
 Therefore, it’s crucial to keep working on changing your negative self-talk.

-For the sake of this post, let’s think about words like seeds that we plant into our lives.
 The seeds we water will grow, and those that we don’t water will die.
-It’s simple as that.
+It’s as simple as that.
 If we feed the negative self-talk, it will grow.
 If we feed the positive that will grow.

 From birth, people have been planting seeds in us by sharing thoughts and opinions about our lives and actions.
 Every word that was spoken into your life by you and/or someone went through processing in your brain.
 And, your brain had to decide whether to record it as truth (keep), consider or question it, or reject it.